WebHostPy/AI_Resume_Analyzer/README.md

 3. Al resume matchinq: Provide a job listing and get an ATS score with custom feedback tailored to each resume.

-4.Reusable, modern u: Built with clean, consistent components for a great- looking and maintainable interface.
+4. Reusable, modern u: Built with clean, consistent components for a great- looking and maintainable interface.

-5.Code Reusability: Leverage reusable components and a modular codebase for efficient development.
+5. Code Reusability: Leverage reusable components and a modular codebase for efficient development.

-6.Cross-Device Compatibility; Fully responsive design that works seamlessly across all devices.
+6. Cross-Device Compatibility; Fully responsive design that works seamlessly across all devices.

-7.Modern ui/Ux: clean, responsive desiqn built with Tailwind cSS and shaden/ui for a sleek user experience.
+7. Modern ui/Ux: clean, responsive desiqn built with Tailwind cSS and shaden/ui for a sleek user experience.
 And many more, including code architecture and reusability.